facebookarchive/fixed-data-table/README.md

 FixedDataTable is a React component for building and presenting data in a flexible, powerful way.
 It supports standard table features, like headers, columns, rows, header groupings, and both fixed-position and scrolling columns.

-The table was designed to handle thousands rows of data without sacrificing performance.
+The table was designed to handle thousands of rows of data without sacrificing performance.
 Scrolling smoothly is a first-class goal of FixedDataTable and it's architected in a way to allow for flexibility and extensibility.

 Features of FixedDataTable:
 * Fixed headers and footer